-Gretchen’s work has been heavily influenced by residencies at artist colonies (most recently the Millay Colony), by collaborative practice, by cross-disciplinary inquiries, and by teaching at a number of colleges.
-At MIT, she is teaching courses on “Creative Writing and Visual Culture: Writing in the Museum” and “Creative Writing: (un)Writing the Book.”
+Gretchen’s recent positions include being a Mellon Postdoctoral Fellow in the Humanities at MIT, MetaLAB Fellow at Harvard University, Mary Catherine Mooney Fellow at the Boston Athenaeum, Everett Helm Visiting Fellow at Indiana University’s Lilly Library, and Affiliated Scholar at Kenyon College.
+Her work has been heavily influenced by residencies at artist colonies (most recently the Millay Colony), by collaborative practice, by cross-disciplinary inquiries, and by teaching at a number of colleges.
+Her recent courses include “Creative Writing and Visual Culture: Writing in the Museum” and “Creative Writing: (un)Writing the Book” (both at MIT) and “The Literary Hybrid/Book Arts” (at the Kenyon Review Writers’ Workshop).
+She also regularly gives invited lectures and readings, recently including New York University, Princeton University, Hampshire College, the New York Art Book Fair @ PS1/MoMA, and elsewhere.
 Working at the intersection of literature, art history, book history, museum studies, disability studies, and music, her research explores aesthetics of deformity, museology as narrative strategy, poetics of (dis)embodiment / (in)accessibility / author(ity), literary appropriations of music, and the body of the book.